tmcgilchrist/ghuntley/content/live.md

 {{< tweet 895518510025256960 >}}

-If you work remotely from your house as I do from time to time you should totally steal this idea - [I did](https://www.hanselman.com/blog/IsDaddyOnACallABusyLightPresenceIndicatorForLyncForMyHomeOffice.aspx).
+If you work remotely from your house as I do you should totally steal this idea - [I did](https://www.hanselman.com/blog/IsDaddyOnACallABusyLightPresenceIndicatorForLyncForMyHomeOffice.aspx).
 When I jump on a call or I am broadcasting the light automatically changes to red and my children understand what it means as I've had the system in place for a couple years now.

 {{< tweet 1020620842428846080 >}}